Aashirwad (film): Plot summary

 Jogi then returns to his village, Chandanpur, where he finds that the daughter of one of his villager friends, Baiju, has been abducted.
 He rushes someplace where she is about to be raped by the estate's cunning chief accountant, and he kills him to protect the girl.
 The villagers make up a phony story to save him, but he opts to tell the truth in the court and is jailed.
 There, he starts tending to the garden and composes philosophical poems.
 The doctor at the jail, Dr. Biren (Sanjeev Kumar) takes a special liking to him.
 Coincidentally, Neena, Jogi Thakur's daughter is set to be married with the doctor.
 Jogi Thakur finds this out by chance as he is tending to the garden outside doctor's room and overhears their conversations.
 He also learns that his daughter hates criminals.
 And so he shields his face from her on the few occasions that they meet.
 Unfortunately, he takes ill just as he is granted pardon by the government for his good behaviour.
 The doctor, has come to think of him as a father figure.
 He tells Jogi Thakur that the day he will be out of jail will be the eve of his marriage.
 Jogi Thakur is taken by the desire to see his daughter being wedded, and hurries to see her.
 However, he does not want anyone to recognize him.
 Finally he joins the beggars who have gathered for a treat for the marriage, where his daughter and son-in-law are serving food.
 He manages to give his blessings to her and hurries out.
 However, as he collapses on the road, he is recognized and people gather around him.
 The news reaches his daughter who rushes to the spot to meet with her father at his last moment.

-Adorned with such wonderful songs such as "Rail Gaadi" sung by Ashok Kumar himself, "Ek Tha Bachpan" by Lata Mangeshkar (sung by Jogi Thakur's daughter) and finally the memorable "Jeevan Se Lambe Hai Bandhu Yeh Jeevan Ke Raste" by Manna Dey (sung by the bullock-cart driver who carries Jogi Thakur near his village in the night), the movie is an emotional journey through a man's life who stands by his principles only to be finally overcome by love for his daughter.